 The most direct thing you can do to keep your score safe is to make a history of good payments.
-Depending on the credit agency, payment history can make up either 30% or 40% of your credit score which makes it a huge factor in improving your overall rating.
+Depending on the credit agency, payment history can make up either 30% or 40% of your credit score.
+As such, this makes it a huge factor in improving your overall rating.

-To stabilise your credit score, it makes perfect sense to make healthy financial habits.
+To stabilize your credit score, it makes perfect sense to make healthy financial habits.
 As far as debt is concerned, your habits should include:

-Paying On-Time – Whenever you accrue debt, you are given a timetable to settle it.
+Whenever you accrue debt, you are given a timetable to settle it.
 This could range from a few weeks for small loans to as much as 24 months for huge ones.
-In this regard, you must show your ability to take down a portion of your balance every billing period by paying on or before the due date.
+In this regard, you must show your ability to pay on or before the due date.
 As a matter of fact, paying on or before time can yield you several benefits which will be discussed later.

-Paying Often – Frequency in payments will help you in two ways.
-First, double payments can help on reducing your balance which might influence your credit score as much as the credit utilisation ratio is concerned.
+Frequency in payments will help you in two ways.
+First, double payments can help on reducing your balance which might influence your credit score as much as the credit utilization ratio is concerned.
 Second, multiple payments will be credited multiple entries into your payment history which should be reflected in the next credit report.

 Most credit holders agree that it’s the interest rates that are the ones that make debt management a bit difficult to handle.
-After all, you are bound to pay more than what you have owed from the creditor since they also want to earn from the loan.
+After all, you are bound to pay more than what you have owed from the creditor.
+Do keep in mind that they also want to earn from the loan.

 It’s common for first-time card holders to deal with high interest rates as creditors still have to determine whether you are creditworthy or not.
 Now, there are two ways that you can directly deal with interest for your debts.

-Next is the fact that it removes all prior interest rates you had with your debts, allowing you to focus on the primary amount.
-However, 0% interest credit cards only have an introductory period of a few months, say 6 to 18 months typically where you can settle your obligation with no interest.
+Second, it removes all prior interest rates you had with your debts, allowing you to focus on the primary amount.
+However, 0% interest credit cards only have an introductory period of a few months.
+Here, you can settle your obligation with no interest.
 After that, previous interest rates will apply.

 In as much as a credit report is a reflection of your most recent activities, that does not mean that it is beyond disputing.
 After all, a credit report is prepared by a person and there’s no point repeating our tendency to screw things up.